Topics of plans for the section "Knowledge"

 b) modeling

-c) Scientific foresight.
+c) scientific foresight.

-The specificity of intuition as a cognitive process.
+Specificity of intuition as a cognitive process.

 The prevalence of intuition.